xoniaapp/webapp/README.md

 ```
 This will clone the repository and install the dependencies specified in the package.json file.

-To build xoniaapp/webapp, you can run the following command:
+To build the frontend, you can run the following command:

 ```sh
 yarn build